 Chinese Court Painting

-Chinese Court Painting or Yuanti Hua refers to paintings drawn by professional artists that work in imperial courts, who painted under command of emperors and other royals.
+Chinese Court Painting or Yuanti Hua refers to paintings drawn by professional artists who worked in imperial courts and painted under the command of emperors and other royals.

 Auspicious Crane (He Rui Tu), Painted By Emperor Huizong of Song — Liaoning Museum

-Therefore, the emperor's personal interests and aesthetic values played important roles in court paintings, which in general are delicate, neat, colorful, magnificent, bright, and sophisticated.
+Therefore, the emperor's interests and aesthetic values played important roles in court paintings, which were delicate, neat, colorful, magnificent, bright, and sophisticated.

 Part of Painting "Thousands Miles of Mountains and Rivers" (Qian Li Jiang Shan Tu), by One of Emperor Huizong of Song's Student, the Artist Wang Ximeng (1096 — 1119) — The Palace Museum

-Common Motifs and Symbolisms of Traditional Chinese Paintings.
+Common Motifs and Symbolisms of Traditional Chinese Painting.

 In traditional Chinese paintings, some motifs have been quite common to draw, including figures, buildings, landscapes, birds, animals, flowers, fruits, immortals, mythical creatures, mystical lands, and religion-related stories.